Epsilonae/RCS/README.md

     - SPEED:1
 ```

 You can customize the content and interval for the inventory appearance in the plugin's `config.yml`.
+You can specify the specifics of an item using the format `<Item:Quantity-Enchantment:Level,...>`.
+For potions you should use `<Item:Quantity-Effect:Amplifier,Duration>`.
 The interval is in seconds.
-You can specify the quantity of items using the format `<Item>:<Quantity>`
 Here is an example of the inventory structure :
 ```
 inventory: